3. Signs of stress

 If workers start acting differently, it can be a sign they are stressed.
 Managers should look out for signs of stress in teams and workers, listed below.
 Think about whether the stress could be linked to work pressure.

 Acting early can reduce the impact of pressure and make it easier to reduce or remove the causes.
 If managers are worried that a worker is showing some of these signs, they should encourage them to see their GP.
 These signs can be symptoms of other conditions.
 If there is something wrong at work, and this has caused the problem, managers should take action.

 There may be signs of stress in a team, like:

 - more reports of stress

 - more complaints and grievances

-Signs of stress in an employee
+Signs of stress in a worker

 A change in the way someone acts can be a sign of stress, for example they may: